-Drill Bit Installation
+Bit Installation

 CAUTION!
-Wear heavy-duty work gloves to provide protection when inserting and removing drill bits.
+TO PREVENT INJURY: Wear heavy-duty work gloves to provide protection when inserting and removing drill bits.
 Drill bits become very hot during use.
-Do not remove drill bit until bit has cooled.
+Do not remove drill bits until the bit has cooled.

-- 1. Rotate Chuck's Collar counter-clockwise to open or clockwise to close Jaws, so that Jaws are slightly larger than bit. - 2.
+- 1. Rotate Chuck's Collar counterclockwise to open or clockwise to close Jaws, so that Jaws are slightly larger than bit. - 2.
 Use a drill bit (sold separately) designed for the workpiece type.
 Insert bit into center of Jaws.